Guide to Espiritu Santo, Vanuatu’s Unspoken Paradise

-Espiritu Sano is Vanuatu’s largest island, and second most populous.
-The interior of the island is a wild jungle with unsealed and at time unpassable roads.
+Santo’s island is a wild jungle with unsealed and at times unpassable roads.
 The coasts are lined with white and black sandy beaches.

 There are plenty of things to do both in and around the island, yet it receives nowhere near as much attention as the flash resorts of Efate (Port Vila).